 New Evidence Shows Fertile Soil Gone From Midwestern Farms

-They say that the most fertile topsoil is entirely gone from a third of all the land devoted to growing crops across the upper Midwest.
+The most fertile topsoil is entirely gone from a third of all the land devoted to growing crops across the upper Midwest, the scientists say.
 Some of their colleagues, however, remain skeptical about the methods that produced this result.

 The new study emerged from a simple observation, one that people flying over Midwestern farms can confirm for themselves.
 The color of bare soil varies, and that variation is related to soil quality.